What is single opt-in?

 What are the implications of using single opt-in?

 There are a few implications of using single opt-in when it comes to email marketing.
 First and foremost, when using single opt-in, you are trusting your subscribers to have provided accurate information when they signed up for your list.
 This means that you need to be confident that your list is clean and is updated regularly.
-Also, that you are only emailing subscribers who want to receive your emails.
+Also, you are only emailing subscribers who want to receive your emails.

 Another implication of using single opt-in is that you may see a higher unsubscribe rate.
 Since subscribers can easily unsubscribe without having to go through any additional steps, they may be more likely to do so if they are no longer interested in your content or if they receive too many emails from you.